grahas/axcend_focus/README.md

 4. code .

 ### Dependencies
 The code has a dependency that the libaxcend_packet.so is availible on the shared library search path.
-The library can be compiled by runinging the make command in the firmware repo and then you can add it to your system.
+The library can be compiled by running the make command in the firmware repo and then you can add it to your system.

 ### Open the IDE
 This is so that the vscode enviroment process is forked with the correct enviroment variables for the ROS2 workspace and will pass